 The Receptionists have received training on signposting patients to the most appropriate clinician or service.
 For them to do this, they need a brief reason for the patients call.
 Patients do not have to go into detail and they do not have to disclose if the reason is personal however, they may have to wait longer if they request an appointment with a certain clinician.

-14Please comment on the report findings and recommendations and please return you r comments in an Email.
+14